 The weather in the mountainous regions of Spain can get cold and you can even do snow sports such as skiing or snowboarding in the winter in Spain.

 In contrast, the South Coast of Spain and the islands off the coast experience year-round warm weather with an average temperature varying between 15-23 degrees throughout the winter months in Tenerife.
+With fewer crowds, off-season may be the best time to visit the South of Spain.

 Barcelona sees average temperatures of 10-18 degrees and Madrid; 5-12 degrees.
 This makes the weather very comfortable even in the coldest months.